loadmill/loadmill-node/README.md

 set the `-w` or `--wait` option in order to wait for the load test to finish, in which case only the result JSON will be printed out at the end

+You can add an additional description at the end of the current suite's description by supplying the optional `--additional-description <description>` option.

 ### Exit Status

 Unless the `-n` or `--no-bail` option is set, the CLI process will exit with a nonzero exit code if the test had not passed.